 Tasnuva Mahjabin, Working in conjunction with Dr. Grady and Dr. Alfonso Mejia

 Tasnuva is a PhD student in the Water Resources Engineering Program at Penn State.
-She received MS in Civil Engineering from Florida International University (FIU) and BS in Civil Engineering from Bangladesh University of Engineering and Technology (BUET).
+She received her MS in Civil Engineering from Florida International University (FIU) and BS in Civil Engineering from Bangladesh University of Engineering and Technology (BUET).
 Her MS thesis focused on analyzing long-term trends in extreme rainfall events in Florida.
-Before coming to USA, she worked as a lecturer in Civil Engineering department at University of Asia Pacific, Bangladesh.
+Before coming to the USA, she worked as a lecturer in Civil Engineering department at University of Asia Pacific, Bangladesh.
 Her current research focuses on the area of Water-Food-Energy Nexus and complex system analysis of cities and urbanization.
 She likes to travel, read books and watch movies in her free time.

-About Dr. Grady
+About Dr. Grady, Principle Investigator

 Prior to joining PSU, Dr. Grady worked in various environmental policy roles for the U.S. House of Representatives, the U.S. Department of Energy, and the U.S. Department of State.
 In these roles, she worked on a myriad of issues including water & energy, agriculture, air quality, budget & appropriations, international development, and diplomatic engagement.
 Most recently, Dr. Grady spent two years on the U.S. State Department negotiating team for the Montreal Protocol Treaty and it’s recently adopted Kigali Amendment.